cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/systemd.md

 ## Overview

 By default Cloud 66 uses [**systemd**](http://manpages.ubuntu.com/manpages/bionic/man1/systemd.1.html){:target="_blank"} to monitor and manage processes on all new servers.
 It is automatically installed on all servers provisioned through Cloud 66.

-The only exception to this is for servers still running Ubuntu 14.04 (or older).
-These servers use [bluepill](https://github.com/bluepill-rb/bluepill){:target="_blank"}.
+The only exception to this is for some legacy servers deployed before June 2020.
+These servers may use [bluepill](https://github.com/bluepill-rb/bluepill){:target="_blank"}.
+You can check which process manager your application is using:

+- Open your [Cloud 66 Dashboard](https://app.cloud66.com/), and click the application in question
+- Click ⚙*Settings & Information* in the right-hand panel
+- Find the **Process Manager** line - it will show you which one your application is using

 If you need help with bluepill please see our [separate (legacy) guide](/rails/how-to-guides/deployment/bluepill-legacy.html).

 ## Using systemd